krgross/st512-course-notes/docs/05-FactorialExperiments.md

 ## Simple effects, main effects, and interaction effects

 In a factorial experiment, we typically analyze three types of effects: simple effects, main effects and interaction effects.
 We can illustrate these effects with the following hypothetical experiment:  A food scientist wants to know how the shelf-life of a product is affected by the temperature at which the product is packed (low vs.\ high temperature) and the wrapping material (foil vs.\ plastic).
-S/he conducts a balanced 2 x 2 factorial experiment to investigate the effect of temperature and wrapping material on shelf life.
+They conduct a balanced 2 x 2 factorial experiment to investigate the effect of temperature and wrapping material on shelf life.

-Notation: Let temperature be factor "A", and let $i$ be an index that distinguishes the two temperatures.
+In notation, let temperature be factor "A", and let $i$ be an index that distinguishes the two temperatures.
 That is, let $i = 1$ indicate low temperature and $i = 2$ indicate high temperature.
 Let material be factor "B", and let $j$ be an index that distinguishes the two materials.
 That is, let  $j = 1$ indicate foil and $j = 2$ indicate plastic.

 Suppose for a moment that we actually know what the actual means (in units of days) are for each treatment combination.
 (Remember, in real life the means for each treatment combination are parameters that have to be estimated.)
 Let $\mu_{ij}$ denote the true mean response for the treatment combination formed by temperature $i$ and material $j$.
 <!-- \begin{center} -->